When and How to Assess Your Course

 - Am I concerned about how well students understand a complicated lecture?

-If you answered "Yes" on the first three questions, plan on an assessment method that gauges student learning over time.
+If you answered "Yes" on the first three questions, plan on an assessment method that measures student learning over time.
 If you answered "Yes" on the last three questions, assess student learning at a key point in time.

 |When to assess||What general questions can be answered at this time||What data addresses these questions|